Boehringer-Ingelheim/BPrinStratTTE/README.md

-- Motivated by scientific questions arising in clinical trials of biological therapies, in this package the approach by Imbens and Rubin (1997) is adapted to a specific clinical trial setting with a time-to-event endpoint and the intercurrent event only occuring in the treated group.
+- Motivated by scientific questions arising in clinical trials of biological therapies, in this package the approach by Imbens and Rubin (1997) is adapted to a specific clinical trial setting with a time-to-event endpoint and the intercurrent event only occurring in the treated group.
 - For recent reviews of applications to clinical trials see Lipkovich et al. (2022) and Bornkamp et al. (2021).